kiwitcms/kiwitcms.github.io/content/pages/support.markdown

 Customers with an active subscription:

 - **Email:** `kiwitcms-@-mrsenko.com`
+- *Support language*: English
 - *Working hours*: Depending on [subscription type](/#subscriptions)
 - *Response time*: Depending on [subscription type](/#subscriptions)
-- *Requests must include your email/GitHub username used in the subscription*
+- *Requests must include your email/GitHub username used as part of the subscription*